lksnyder0/geoip-lookup/README.md

 cd geoip-lookup
 ```
 ## Usage
-If you are using python >=2.7 the usage is:
+If you are using python >=2.7 the usage is
 ```
 usage: lookup [-h] [-n] [-d db path] ip [ip ...]